Okeoma/CS50_mail/README.md

 # CS50w Project-3 Mail

-This is the project 3 of the course CS50w in which I designed a front-end for an email client that makes API calls to send and receive emails.
+This is the project 3 of the course CS50w (CS50's Website Programming with Python and JavaScript) in which I designed a front-end for an email client that makes API calls to send and receive emails.

 # Specification